LedgerHQ/ledger-app-workflows/README.md

 This workflow will download the compiled application and run the tests using the ragger testing framework.
 This workflow is optional and is meant to help developers have their own tests.

+- `linter.yml` \
+This workflow will perform linting checks on the application using DoozyX/clang-format-lint-action.
+This workflow is mandatory, however the content of the `.clang-format` file is not.

 ## Usage

 Please see an exemple on how to use the reusable workflows in the `app-boilerplate` repository.